 Sculpture – Brazilian artist Beatriz Chachamovits’ work deals with the decline of the coral reef ecosystems through drawings, sculptures and installations that investigate and highlight the main causes of the state that coral reefs are found in today.
 The phenomena known as coral bleaching, ocean acidification and plastic pollution are the main starting points in discussing the human effects in ocean conservancy.
 Her Carcass installation consists of hundreds of small clay sculptures of coral, sponges, animal bones and plastic debris that together form a white, dead and exposed barrier reef.

-Projection Mapping – Natasha Tomchin activates Beatriz’s white sculptures by video projection mapping each element with a mirade of ocean seascapes, code-generative depth tracing, and her own digital art.
+Projection Mapping and Video Art – Natasha Tomchin activates Beatriz’s white sculptures by video projection mapping each element with a mirade of ocean seascapes, code-generative depth tracing, and her own digital art.
 She’s able to map individual pieces of trash and coral to create a juxtaposition of beauty and pollution that blends together before coming back sharply into view.
 Creating a narrative by shifting videos and evolving details, the installation demonstrates visually the changes of our marine ecosystem.